variousauthors/the-valley/NEXTSTEPS.md

        - [x] implement it
        - [ ] try it on the hardware
  - [ ] Feature!
 Game state that says "You Died"
+ - [ ] Feature!
+Enemies give you gold and xp; when you die you lose your gold but keep your xp and just teleport back to the boat.
+OR maybe you teleport back to a cave with a shaman who revives you in exchange for gold or something
+ - [ ] Feature!
+Encounter screen!
+A window like DQ 1 for the GBC
+       - pre-paint the window with the encounter UI and only draw the stuff you need on it when the encounter starts
+       - OR:
+         - pre-draw the "windows" into the window
+         - before an encounter, turn off the LCD
+         - copy the visible tiles from map into the window
+         - cover the screen with the window
+         - turn it back on
+         - after encounter just remove the window

  - [ ] refactor! it's time to make the window draw DRY
  - [ ] refactor! adding a new template was a pain and I will probably do it a lot